Pennsylvania State System of Higher Education: Governance

-A 20-member Board of Governors oversees the system.
-Additional power is vested in the Councils of Trustees at the constituent universities.
+A 20-member board of governors oversees the system.
+Additional power is vested in councils of trustees at the constituent universities.

-Board of Governor's membership includes: four state legislators, three students, the Governor of the Commonwealth (or a designee), the Pennsylvania Secretary of Education (or a designee), and 11 citizens appointed by the governor and confirmed by the state senate.
+Board of governors members include: four state legislators, three students, the Governor of the Commonwealth (or a designee), the Pennsylvania Secretary of Education (or a designee), and 11 citizens appointed by the governor and confirmed by the state senate.

-The Board of Governors sets general policy for the State System.
-They also set recommendations regarding individual university tuition and the university technology fee.
+The board sets general policy for the system.
+Its members set recommendations regarding individual university tuition and the university technology fee.
 They have meetings typically on a quarterly basis.

 Act 188 of 1982 states, "Funding for the Board of Governors and chancellor shall come from all operating funds available to the State colleges and State-owned university, but shall not exceed one-half of one per centum (.5%) of such funds.
-For purposes of this section, the phrase “operating funds” means any federal appropriation, any state appropriation, any student tuition fees and any student fees for room and board".
+For purposes of this section, the phrase 'operating funds' means any federal appropriation, any state appropriation, any student tuition fees and any student fees for room and board".